pixel-point/canary/README.md

 2. Press `Cmd-Shift-P` to open the command palette.
 3. Type `Reload Project` and select it from the list.

-This will refresh your VSCode project and help resolve any issues related to package recognition and type checking.
+This process helps to resolve any issues related to package recognition and type checking.

 If you have any questions or encounter any problems, please don't hesitate to reach out for assistance.
 Happy coding!